lloydroc/lloydroc.github.io/content/post/hardware/libgpiod-event-rpi.md

 # Using gpiomon to detect events

-The glorious thing about `libgpiod` is we can use the command line tools before we write any code.
+The glorious feature about `libgpiod` is we can use the command line tools before we write any code.
 When I toggle my switch on and off from the circuit above we can see how the `gpiomon` program behaves.

 {{< highlight bash >}}
 $ gpiomon gpiochip0 4